magealexstra/voskinsertapp/README.md

 The GUI provides:
 - Start/Stop buttons for dictation control
 - Toggle button to switch between text entry and standard modes
+- Settings dialog for configuring audio devices and text insertion methods
 - History panel showing the last 3-4 dictation entries
 - Copy functionality for each dictation entry
 - Modern dark theme for reduced eye strain